OFFIS-mosaik/mosaik/docs/installation.rst

 simulators as well as a mosaik binding for `PYPOWER`__.

 1. To clone the demo repository, we need to install *Mercurial*.
-In order to compile *NumPy* and *SciPy* (which are required by PYPOWER) we also need to install *gfortran*.
+In order to compile *NumPy*, *SciPy* and *h5py* (which are required by PYPOWER and the database adapter) we also need to install *gfortran*.
 You should deactivate the venv for this:

    .. code-block:: bash

       (mosaik)$ deactivate
-      $ brew install hg gfortran
+      $ brew install hg gfortran hdf5

 2. For NumPy and SciPy we build binary `wheel`__ packages that we can later reuse without re-compiling everything.
 We'll store these *wheels* in